adotterer/practice-for-week-08-fetch-from-server/README.md

 ## Phase 3: postNewDog()

 Return a fetch call to post a new dog with a `name` and `age`.
-Use the [URLSesarchParams] API to make the body of your request as seen below.
+Use the [URLSearchParams] API to make the body of your request as seen below.
 What will the `Content-Type` header be?

 ```js
 const body = new URLSearchParams({